| Welcome to the Eco Committee webpage|

 If you have any Eco suggestions you can jot them down on a piece of scrap paper and post them in our wooden Eco suggestions box found in the school entrance area.
-Alternatively you can speak to Mrs Power or your class Eco member.
+Alternatively you can speak to your class Eco member.

 Helpful Eco Websites

 Everything you might possibly want to know about keeping Wales tidy and Eco schools.